May 25, 2025

 Support

-The Trailventure 2 offers more foot and ankle support than trail running shoes, but less support than the average hiking boot.
+The Topo Trailventure 2 offers more foot and ankle support than trail running shoes but less support than the average hiking boot.
 It's moderately stiff through the midfoot (thanks to an ESS rock plate) with a natural flex point around the balls of your feet.
-That offers some foot protection and ankle stability (and plenty of mobility).
-My feet have felt fresh after 12-15 mile day hikes on unforgiving terrain.
-That's significant since I inherited bad feet and ankles from my father (who eventually need reconstructed foot and ankle surgery).
+That offers some foot protection and ankle stability (and plenty of mobility) in rocks and roots.

 Weight